555aaditya/555aaditya/README.md

 <h2 align="center">
   I'm a Software Developer & Data Engineer skilled in Python, databases, big data, and cloud technologies.
 As a fresher actively seeking internship opportunities in Software Development, Data Engineering, or Data Analysis, I bring hands-on experience through academic projects and personal learning.
-I've worked with tools like Hadoop, Spark, Kafka, AWS (EC2, Glue, Lambda), and visualization platforms like Power BI and Tableau.
+I've worked with tools like Hadoop, Spark, Kafka, Airflow, AWS (EC2, Glue, Lambda), and visualization platforms like Power BI and Tableau.
 With strong problem-solving skills and a passion for building scalable, data-driven solutions, I’m eager to contribute to real-world challenges and grow alongside a dynamic team.
 </h2>

 <p align="center">